OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (funcionality: provide I2C connectivity between the Omega and ATmega, the Omega is setup to be the master in most cases) -->
 <!-- [//]: # (this is also useful when using 5V I2C devices, plug them into the ATmega I2C pins, and the Omega will be able to read it) -->

-This provides I2C connectivity between the Omega and the ATmega.
+The I2C connection provides I2C connectivity between the Omega and the ATmega.
 In most cases, the Omega is set up as the master, and the ATmega as the slave.

 This is useful when using 5V I2C devices.
 Plug them into the ATmega's I2C pins and the Omega will be able to read it.